-Multiple myeloma tests are diverse and complex.Tests are used throughout the course of your disease — for initial diagnosis, ascertaining the type of myeloma you have, staging the disease, and for monitoring your response to treatment.
+Multiple myeloma tests are diverse and complex.Tests are used throughout the course of your disease — for initial diagnosis, discovering the type of myeloma you have, staging the disease, and for monitoring your response to treatment.

 What Can Tests Tell Us?